Edem (rapper)

 Denning Edem Hotor is a Ghanaian recording artist and entertainer who performs under the name Edem.
 In 2015, he was awarded Best International Act-Africa at the Black Canadian Awards in Canada.

 Early life

 Edem hails from Dzogadze, a small town in Abor, in the Volta Region of Ghana.
-Of two kids, Edem is the only son and Wendy Sefakor Agbeviadey.
-The young Edem spent most of his youth in Accra and Aflao.
+Edem is the only son of his parents two children.
+He has a sister called, Wendy Sefakor Agbeviadey who resides in Accra.
+Edem spent most of his youth in Accra and Aflao.
 He completed his primary and Junior High education at the Amazing Love International Schools.
-As a product of the secondary school system in Ghana, he enrolled in Bishop Herman College for his senior high school education.
+He attended Bishop Herman College for his senior high school education.
+At age 13, Edem lost his mother, leaving him with his lawyer father and sister.
+His father also died when Edem was 16.

-He lost his mother at age 13.
-He was left with his dad, a lawyer, and his sister.
-He lost his dad at age 16.
-His only immediate family at the moment is his sister.
 He grew up surrounded by music, ranging from hip hop to dancehall, reggae and highlife.